glenninn/bjn-test3leg/README.md

 ## Application Requesting Client Access to BlueJeans

-Clicking the **Request** button connects the user's browser to the /makerequest page on the *Test Application* server.
+Clicking the **Request** button connects the user's browser to the /makerequest page on the *Test Application* **server**.

-Accessing the /makerequest  causes the following to happen:
+Accessing the /makerequest page causes the following to happen:

 - the *Test Application* **server** constructs the BlueJeans API `https://bluejeans.com/oauth2/authorize`  <u>Note</u> the URL for this API goes directly to bluejeans.com, and **not** api.bluejeans.com
 - The API parameters are passed as query parameters